minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 	- Handle millions of request per seconds
 	- Ultra-low latency

-- NLB has one static IP per AZ, and supports assigning Elastic IP
+- NLB has one static IP per AZ, and supports assigning Elastic IP (helpful for whitelisting specific IP)